Arapaho Lakes, East Portal Trailhead, Indian Peaks Wilderness Area, Colorado

 Follow signs right (north) of Moffat Tunnel to the South Boulder Creek Trail; stay on this trail and be mindful of adjacent private property.
 It rises west of the tunnel through mixed forest and glades to the Arapaho Lakes - Forest Lakes Trail split (1.25 miles : 9,555').

 The Forest Lake Trail bends north to a bridge over Arapaho Creek (1.75 miles : 9,877').
-Once over it enters a thick spruce-fir forest and steepens beside the creek to a second Arapaho Lakes - Forest Lakes Trail split (2.3 miles : 10,185').
+Once over it enters a thick spruce-fir forest and steepens beside the creek to a second Arapaho Lakes - Forest Lakes Trail split (2.3 miles : 10,185'), which is no longer marked and blocked by sticks to discourage travel.

 Anticipate this point, as the sign may be knocked down.
 Turn left down to Arapaho Creek.
 Note that social trails in this vicinity may lead to the creek, but not the precise crossing.
 The exact point is important to find as what lies beyond lacks clarity.